zisismaras/marlin_auto_build/README.md

     }
 };
 ```
-As you can see the build is actually a json file but writing it in javascript allows us to include comments and add any custom logic if needed.
+As you can see the build is basically a json file but writing it in javascript allows us to include comments and add any custom logic if needed.
 Let's explain all the different properties of the file.

 * `board_env`